 If the acceptance review determines that the request does not qualify as a Pre-Submission or the submission is not complete, FDA staff will obtain concurrence from management of the decision to Refuse to Accept (RTA), and the submitter will receive notification of this decision with the reasons for refusal.
-The submitter may respond to an RTA notification by submitting additional information to the DCC, which will be logged in as an amendment to the Q-Sub.
+The submitter may respond to an RTA notification by submitting additional information to the DCC (via mail or electronically, as specified in Section IV.B(1) above), which will be logged in as an amendment to the Q-Sub.
 Upon receipt of the newly submitted information, the review clock will restart at day 0, and FDA staff will conduct the acceptance review again, following the same procedure, within the first 15 days of the restarted review clock.
 The subsequent acceptance review will assess whether the new information makes the submission complete according to the Acceptance Checklist.